Environmental Impact of Natural vs. Artificial Christmas Trees

 - Find an organic/all natural tree farm

 - Plant a tree sapling to replace the tree cut down, or buy from a tree farm with good replanting practices.

 - Buy as locally as possible, preferably from a US-based manufacturer

 - Search for a high-quality product, the added expense will be worth the extended lifespan

 - Reuse for the entire lifespan

 - Recycle as much as possible at the end of its lifespan

 There are many factors to consider when purchasing a tree for the holiday season.
 In general, natural Christmas trees are more environmentally sound than artificial trees.
 However, if the consumer purchases a durable artificial tree and uses it for the entire lifespan, the artificial tree becomes the more environmentally friendly decision.
 Regardless of the chosen type of tree, the impacts on the environment are very mild compared to other activities, such as driving a car.

-Can also improve the overall environmental impact of your Christmas tree by decorating it with LED Christmas tree lights and utilizing a timer to make sure the tree is only consuming energy when be enjoyed in your home.
+You can also improve the overall environmental impact of your Christmas tree by decorating it with LED Christmas tree lights, and by utilizing a timer to make sure the tree is only consuming energy while you are home to enjoy it.